datacarpentry/semester-biology/materials/sql_nested_queries.md

 language: SQL
 ---

+### Take Home Message

-Basically any object or value following a query command statement in SQL, ( * including tables, conditions, and even values* ) can be replaced with another query.
+* Basically, any object or value following a query command statement in SQL ( *including tables, conditions, and even values* ) can be replaced with another query.

 ### Tables

-What is the mass of the average species at the site?
-So, we want to first determine the average mass of the individual in each species, and then take the average of those averages.
+* What is the mass of the average species at the site?
+    * Determine the average mass of the individuals in each species.
+    * Take the average of the average masses of each species.

-First, write a query to determine the average mass of each species:
+* Write a query to determine the average mass of each species:

 ```
 SELECT species, AVG(wgt) as spavgmass
 FROM Main
 WHERE species IS NOT NULL
-GROUP BY species
+GROUP BY species;
 ```

-The use that as the table for another query that takes the average of those values:
+* Use the results of that query as the table for another query that takes the average of those values:

 ```
 SELECT AVG(spavgmass)